Peter Harness

-Peter Harness (born 1976) is an English playwright, screenwriter and actor.
-He has contributed to programmes such as McMafia, City of Vice and Case Histories.
+Peter Harness (born 1976) is an English playwright, screenwriter, actor and producer.
+He was the writer of Wallander, Jonathan Strange & Mr Norrell and Constellation, and has contributed to programmes such as Doctor Who, McMafia and Case Histories.

 Early life

 He grew up in Hornsea, East Yorkshire and attended Oriel College, Oxford where he studied English.
 He is a former president of the Oxford Revue.
 He was one of Screen International's Stars of Tomorrow, 2007 and is a recipient of the Dennis Potter Screenwriting Award.

 Early works

 Mongoose, his first original stage play, was performed at the Southwark Playhouse in 2003 (directed by Thea Sharrock) and later at the Assembly Rooms, Edinburgh and the Trafalgar Studios, London.
 The text is published by Nick Hern Books.

 In 2005, he adapted the M.R.
 James short story "A View From A Hill" for BBC4.
 It was the first in a new annual series of BBC Ghost Stories for Christmas.
 Harness went on to write several other single films for BBC4, including a biopic of Frankie Howerd, Rather You Than Me, starring David Walliams and Rafe Spall, which was part of the Curse of Comedy season, as well as the Spanish flu drama, The Forgotten Fallen, starring Bill Paterson, Mark Gatiss and Charlotte Riley, which dealt with the efforts of a medical team in Manchester to combat the disease in 1918.

+City of Vice, a drama series about the Bow Street Runners and the birth of the English police, starring Ian McDiarmid and Iain Glen as Henry Fielding and his brother John, was shown on Channel Four in 2008.
+Harness (along with co-writer Clive Bradley) was nominated for a Writers Guild of Great Britain Award for Best Series.